Roll the Bones

 Roll the Bones is the fourteenth studio album by Canadian rock band Rush, released September 3, 1991, on Anthem Records.
-The band began working on Roll the Bones after a brief creative hiatus following the tour promoting their previous release, Presto.
+The band began working on the album after a brief creative hiatus following the tour promoting their previous release, Presto (1989).

 Roll the Bones was a return to commercial success for the band, reaching No. 3 in the United States, No. 10 in the UK, and No. 11 in Canada.
-The album won a Juno Award for Best Album Design at the 1992 awards.
+The album won a Juno Award for Best Album Design at the 1992 Juno Awards.
 In August 2001, the album was certified platinum by the Recording Industry Association of America for selling one million copies in the US.
 It was remastered in 2004 and again in 2013 as part of The Studio Albums 1989–2007 box set.
-In 2015 it was reissued after being remastered by Sean Magee at Abbey Road Studios following a direct approach by Rush to remaster their entire back catalogue.
+In 2015, it was reissued after being remastered by Sean Magee at Abbey Road Studios, following a direct approach by Rush to remaster their entire back catalogue.

 Background and writing

 In June 1990, Rush finished touring their previous album, Presto (1989).
 They purposely kept the tour short, which Lee said was due to the group feeling overcautious about touring the album.
-However, it became an enjoyable and positive experience for them, and by the time it finished "we were so charged up we wanted to keep on playing."
+However, it became an enjoyable and positive experience for them, and by the time it finished, "we were so charged up we wanted to keep on playing."
 This renewed energy in the band carried through to the writing and recording sessions for Roll the Bones.
 They then took a break, but decided to cut it short in order to start work on new material for a follow-up record.

 As with Presto, Rush started work by retreating to Chalet Studios, a remote studio in Claremont, Ontario.
 They stayed for 2 1/2 months, with Lee and Lifeson working on the music while Peart wrote lyrics.
-The three would reconvene in the evening where Peart would hear what the other two had come up with during the day.
-Lee had developed an interest in bird watching, and ensured some broken bird feeders by the studio window were repaired and filled with feed, which he enjoyed to observe while writing.
+The three would reconvene in the evenings, when Peart would hear what the other two had come up with during the day.
+Lee had developed an interest in bird watching, and ensured some broken bird feeders by the studio window were repaired and filled with feed, which he enjoyed observing while writing.
 The album's liner notes include a thanks to birds.

-The demos were recorded using an eight-track Tascam 388 recorder and an integrated mixer hooked up to a sequencer running C-Lab Notator software.
+The demos were recorded using an eight-track TASCAM 388 recorder and an integrated mixer hooked up to a sequencer running C-Lab Notator software.
 Lee set up simple drum patterns on the computer for Lifeson and himself to work from.
 It took between nine and ten weeks to write and rehearse for the album, and eight weeks to record it.